x44yz/unity-quickdemo/README.md

 # unity-quickdemo
-This package is for speed up the development of demo.
+This package is to speed up the development of demo.

 ## Installation
 Unity package manager add git url: